shreyasmg46/AWS_Project/README.md

 # AWS_Project
-A Multi-tier application deployed on AWS platform
+A Multi-tier Maven application deployed on AWS platform

 # Flow of Execution
 Login to AWS Account.